 - Pulmonary Rehab

-Our Cardiologists and Cardiothoracic Surgeons are some of the best in the metroplex.
-They are board certified physicians who are experts in the fields of Cardiology and Cardiovascular Surgery.
+Our Cardiologists, Electrophysiologist and Interventional Radiologist are some of the best in the metroplex.
 In addition to top notch physicians, we employ only experienced cardiac support staff.
 Our registered nurses, surgical assistants, cath lab technicians and anesthesiologists are the other members of your care team which play a crucial role in your care.
 Together with our partners throughout Medical City Healthcare, we are able to treat all types of heart conditions.
 We also partner with our local EMS agencies to develop innovative processes to insure minimal door to balloon times for critical patients.

 Do You Know the Signs and Symptoms of a Heart Attack?